top of page

 About Commons Woodworking

-Mission
+Our Mission

-To redirect otherwise wasted wood from our communities at scale into beautiful furniture built to last generations.
+To redirect otherwise wasted wood from our communities, at scale, into beautiful furniture built to last generations.

 We will not be another high-priced custom brand.
 Repurposing local wood at scale requires a focus on quality and efficient production.